MehmetKaplan/serial-entrepreneur/frontend/README.md

 This is the frontend part of the `serial-entrepreneur` library.
 For full setup please refer to https://github.com/MehmetKaplan/serial-entrepreneur.

 Following steps should lead you to prepare a proper frontend setup for the `serial-entrepreneur`.
-This frontend components are designed to be pre-integrated with the backend functions out of the box, provided the setup steps are followed and a backend server, as shown in the backend library example, is run.
+This frontend functions are designed to be pre-integrated with the backend functions out of the box, provided the setup steps are followed and a backend server, as shown in the backend library example, is run.

 Add the pure JavaScript handlers into your frontend code. (*)